RheseSoemo/Portfolio/Minesweeper Applications.md

   <i>Windows Form Version of the Minesweeper Game</i>
 </p>

 The implementation of the Minesweeper library into Windows Forms was interesting, as I needed to create a frontend button that was attached to the backend Minesweeper Cell Object being used to run the game.
+To mirror more effectively, I created an update board view method that was called every time the process of revealing a cell, revealing all bombs, or flagging a cell ended.
 ```csharp
 //====Creating=Board====//
 gameBoard = new Board(futureBoardSize, futureBoardDifficulty);  //Instantiating new board